iammar99/Ecommerce/README.md

 </ul>

 ## Getting Started
-To get started with Furniture Emporium, simply visit our website at www.furnitureemporium.com.
-You can create an account to start shopping or selling your furniture items.
+To get started with Furniture Emporium, simply visit our website at [React Firebase Ecommerce App](https://furn-ammar.surge.sh) You can create an account to start shopping or selling your furniture items.

 ## How to Use
 <ol>